ARM-software/CMSIS_5/CMSIS/DSP/Testing/README.md

 format with or without -e option.

+Some cycles are displayed with the test status (passed or failed). **Don't trust** those cycles for a benchmark.

+At this point they are only an indication.
+The timing code will have to be tested and validated.

 ### Generate summary statistics

 The parsing of the results may have generated some statistics in FullBenchmark folder.